rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    These guidelines are intended to be used by authors and reviewers to improve the readability and interoperability of published YANG data models.

+   {{sec-iana-mm}} updates {{!RFC8126}} by providing guidance for writing the IANA considerations for RFCs that specify IANA-maintained modules.

    Note that this document is not a YANG tutorial, and the reader is expected to know the YANG data modeling language before implementing